 The purpose of this paper is to optimise speed profiles for a single train between two consecutive stations in order to minimise its energy balance.
 This means that the travel is constrained to its timetable and to the forecasted travel demand.
-Therefore, the approach to the problem assume line constraints as external constraints, adopting a microsimulation approach.

 The energy consumption (E) for single train running along a given track is calculated as the mechanical power delivered by the traction force minus the energy recovered from the dynamic braking, which is returned to the overhead power supply.
-These two terms are represented in Equation (6).
+These two terms are represented in equation 6.

-$$E = \int F_T \cdot v \cdot dt - \int F_B^ \cdot v \cdot dt \tag{6}$$ where F_B^ is the dynamic brake force which is used to regenerate energy to the overhead power supply.
+$$E = \int F_T \cdot v \cdot dt - \int F_B^ \cdot v \cdot dt \tag{6}$$ where $F_B^$ is the dynamic brake force which is used to regenerate energy to the overhead power supply.